 Choosing Victory Over Failure

-In therapy, those who focus on failure can find hope in a safe space.
+When working with a Berkeley therapist, those who focus on failure can find hope in a safe space.
 While letting down your guard can be a scary and difficult experience, learning techniques that allow you to see yourself accurately is one of the most effective ways to empower yourself in making decisions that impact your life in positive ways.
 Therapy is a key place to begin learning and practicing these techniques.
+I employ these techniques to help you maintain a positive mentality and way of life.

 A main issue that plagues many individuals is a lack of self-awareness of themselves and their situations.
 In the midst of their pain, they view themselves and their circumstances in a light that is often woefully incorrect.
 However, their self-conscious feelings and fears keep them from finding the strength to make the positive choices necessary to overcome these chains.